Nattgew/X-Plane-Plugins/README.md

 <ul><li>B1900D</li>
 <li>CL300</li></ul>

+There is also an autopilot setting function.
+If a destination is set in the FMS, this function will set cruise altitude and initial heading based on the distance and direction of the destination.

 XFSE Damage (PI_xdmg.py)
 ======
 Shows the damage that the FSE plugin would calculate.
 Automatically reduces mixture above 1000 feet to prevent damage, and warns if taking off without a flight started.
+A function is also in work to automatically run the steps for finishing the flight.

 Engine Info (PI_enginfo.py)
 ======